 The $5,000 tax credit may be split between the individual and their spouse/common-law partners as long as the total does not exceed $5,000.
 It can also be split between any individuals that decide to jointly purchase a property.

-The RRSP Home Buyers' Plan (HBP) allows you to withdraw up to $25,000 from your RRSP to be used as down payment for your home purchase with no tax consequences.
+The RRSP Home Buyers' Plan (HBP) allows you to withdraw up to $35,000 from your RRSP to be used as down payment for your home purchase with no tax consequences.
 It is a great way to access savings that would otherwise be taxed if withdrawn prior to retirement.
-To withdraw funds from your RRSP for this purchase you must present an agreement to buy or build a qualifying home for yourself (or an individual with a disability).
+To withdraw funds from your RRSP for a home purchase, you must present an agreement to buy or build a qualifying home for yourself (or an individual with a disability).

-The often forgotten cost of purchasing a property is the land transfer tax.
-It is levied by the provincial government and must be paid upfront when purchasing a home.
-The cost can add up to quite a lot, especially on higher priced properties.
+The often-forgotten cost of purchasing a property is the land transfer tax.
+It is levied by provincial governments, with the exception of Alberta and Saskatchewan, and must be paid upfront when purchasing a home.
+The cost can add up, especially on higher-priced properties.
 You can access the Rates.ca Land Transfer Tax Calculator to figure out exactly how much you'd be expected to pay on a home purchase.
-Thankfully the governments of Ontario, British Columbia and PEI offer a land transfer tax rebate to first time homebuyers.
+Some provinces, like Ontario, British Columbia and PEI, offer a land transfer tax rebate to first-time homebuyers.

 See the Land Transfer Tax Rebate for your province: